JSolaC/HARNESS-MPA/README.md

 ## Current Stage

-- Searches completed in databases such as Web of Science, Scopus, and PubMed.
+- Searches completed in  Web of Science.
 - **Total records retrieved:** 329
 - **Records remaining after de-duplication:** 329
 - Initial screening will be done in Covidence once the project starts.